Gambling in Australia

-Gambling is an activity undertaken by many Australians.
-Over 80% of Australian adults engage in gambling of some kind, which is the highest rate of gambling in the world.
-This number includes some 4% of the adult population who play the pokies once a week, accounting for some 62% of locals' annual gambling spend.
+Gambling is an activity undertaken by the majority of Australians.
+Australians placed bets totaling $244.3 billion in 2022-23, positioning them as the world's leading gamblers.
+During the same period, losses from gambling amounted to $31.5 billion.

+In 2022, 72.8% of Australian adults gambled within the previous 12 months (80.5% for men and 66.2% for women) and 38% of Australian adults gambled at least once per week (48% for men and 28% for women).
+In 2007, Australians were estimated to lead the world with the highest gambling losses on a per-capita basis.
+Australians spend more on online gambling than any other country in the world.

+On a per-capita basis, Australians placed gambling bets worth AUD$9,885 in financial year 2020-2021, resulting in a loss of AUD$1,200.
+Australians cumulatively placed bets worth AUD$198 billion in this financial year, resulting in a total loss of AUD$24 billion.

-Gambling is a significant public health issue, with around 80,000 to 160,000 (or 0.5 - 1.0%) of Australian adults experiencing significant problems from gambling and a further 250,000 to 350,000 (or 1.4 - 2.1% of adults) experiencing moderate risks that may make them vulnerable to problem gambling.
+Gambling is a significant public health issue, with around 80,000 to 160,000 (or 0.5–1.0%) of Australian adults experiencing significant problems from gambling and a further 250,000 to 350,000 (or 1.4–2.1% of adults) experiencing moderate risks that may make them vulnerable to problem gambling.

+Recent research shows that approximately one in three (30%) individuals aged 12 to 17 engage in gambling, increasing to nearly half (46%) among those aged 18 to 19.
+In Australia, teenagers both before and after turning 18 are more likely to gamble than to participate in any of the most popular sports for their age group.

 Revenue

 In 2015–16, gambling revenue made up 7.7% of state and territory taxation revenue.
 The rate was lowest in Western Australia (2.5%) and highest in the Northern Territory (12.0%).
 Gambling revenue made up 2.5% of total state revenue when other revenue sources were taken into account.
 The rate was lowest in WA (0.9%) and highest in Victoria (3.2%).
 Gambling revenue as a portion of state taxation revenue has fallen for all states and territories between 2006–07 and 2015–16.

-Total Australian gambling revenue in 2008-09 was just over $19 billion and the share of household consumption was 3.1%.
+Total Australian gambling revenue in 2008–09 was just over $19 billion and the share of household consumption was 3.1%.
 According to the Queensland Government the total Australian gambling market was worth over $25 billion in 2019.
-During the pandemic in 2020 and 2021 the proportion of online gamblers rose to 78% while half of the Australians gamble on a regular basis.
+During the pandemic in 2020 and 2021 the proportion of online gamblers rose to 78% while half of Australians gamble on a regular basis.